akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The woman studied her.

-Beatrice's face went pale.
+Beatrice’s face went pale.
 "I must have misunderstood.
 I'm sorry, I scarcely know what I'm thinking at present, let alone what I'm doing.
 I mean..."
 Her voice trailed off as the woman waited patiently.

 "I am Lady Margaret," said Lady Margaret.
-The woman's tone softened, just a fraction.
+The woman’s tone softened, just a fraction.
 "Her Grace, the Queen, thought you might need *guidance*, and it certainly seems that she was right."

 She extended a hand.
 Not for Beatrice to kiss, but to take hold of, like a child.

 "The Queen?"
 Beatrice hesitated.
 "But... who am I that the Queen, her Grace I mean, should take interest in me; show me such favour, I mean?"

-Lady Margaret's mouth curved at the corners.
+Lady Margaret’s mouth curved at the corners.
 "The Queen, has her reasons.
 Come.
 Walk with me.
-Let's get you settled.
+Let’s get you settled.
 Your chamber is upstairs."

 ---